STEVE INSKEEP, Host:

-Colonel MO DAVIS (U.S. Air Force): He went to al-Qaida training to learn how to perfect his skills.
+MO DAVIS: He went to al-Qaida training to learn how to perfect his skills.
 After 9/11, he traveled back to Afghanistan and reported in to a senior al-Qaida commander and in essence said, David Hicks, reporting for duty.
 He was issued a weapon.
 He was issued hand grenades.
 He was sent out to the frontlines.
 All those acts together, his support for the al-Qaida organization, is what we intend to prove.

 NORTHAM: If convicted, Hicks could face life in prison.
 However, Davis said he would be satisfied if the defendant received a 20-year sentence.
 There has been talk about a possible plea bargain.
 David McLeod, one of Hicks' civilian defense lawyers, says his client is weighing the options.

-Mr. DAVID MCLEOD (Attorney for David Hicks): He's been in the Western world's most notorious prison for five years.
+DAVID MCLEOD: He's been in the Western world's most notorious prison for five years.
 He was in Camp Echo about eight months, no access to sunlight.
 He's had a pretty rough trot over a period of five years.
 And if it was yourself, you would be thinking, I suspect, about how to get out of this place.